mahi397/ML-Sys-Ops-Project/README.md

 ### Prerequisites

-- Chameleon Cloud GPU node (RTX 6000 or H100) with a floating IP and attached block volume at `/mnt/block`
+- Chameleon Cloud GPU node with a floating IP and attached block volume at `/mnt/block`
 - `~/.config/rclone/rclone.conf` with a `chi_tacc` remote (CHI@TACC S3)
 - AWS credentials for chi.tacc object storage (for MLflow artifacts)